atroxaper/p6-LogP6/README.md

 # using $log ...
 ```

-If user did not configure a `Cliche`
-(see [Standard configuration](#standard-configuration)) for specified logger
+If you did not configure a `Cliche` for specified logger trait ('main' in
-trait ('main' in example), the default logger will be returned.
-In other case
+the example), the default logger will be returned (see
-the logger created by the cliche with matcher the trait satisfy will be
+[Default logger](#default-logger)).
+In other case the logger created by the
+cliche with matcher the trait satisfy will be returned.
-returned.

-## Factory methods
+## Factory subroutines

-`LogP6` provides method for configure loggers from the code dynamically.
+`LogP6` provides subroutines for configure loggers from the code dynamically.
-To get access to them you have to `use LogP6` with `:configure` tag.
+To get access to them you need to `use LogP6` with `:configure` tag.
 There are
-methods for configuring `filters`, `writers`, `cliches` and any default values
+subroutines for configuring `filters`, `writers`, `cliches` and any default
-like `writer pattern`, `logger wrapper` or so.
-Concrete methods will be
+values like `writer pattern`, `logger wrapper` or so.
+Concrete subroutines will
-described in corresponding sections below.
+be described in corresponding sections below.
 There is `get-logger-pure($trait)`
 sub for retrieve pure logger without any wrappers.
 Also five variables for five
 `LogP6::Level` enum values are exported as `$trace`, `$debug`, `$info`, `$warn`
 and `$error`.
 Example: